Cache

 To activate a license key:

-If you did not receive your confirmation/purchase receipt email and license key, please check your spam/junk folder and if you still cannot locate the email please contact me at darren [at] connekthq.com or use the Product Support form on the website.
+If you did not receive a confirmation email containing your license key, please check your spam/junk folder.
+If you still cannot locate the email, contact me at darren [at] connekthq.com or use the Product Support form.